zongqir/highlight_assistant/README.md

 ## 🚀 How to Use

+### 🎨 Highlighting & Annotations

 1. **Select Text**: Select any text in SiYuan (mobile or desktop)
 2. **Choose Color**: Click color buttons in the popup toolbar to highlight
 3. **Add Annotation**: Click the annotation button to add personal thoughts to highlighted text
 4. **Manage Highlights**: Click on already highlighted text to modify color or delete

+### 🏷️ Quick Tag Marking (v1.1.4+)

+**How to Trigger:**
+- **Mobile**: Long-press (500ms) on blank area within a block (avoid selecting text)
+- **Desktop**: Right-click on blank area within a block

+**Requirements:**
+- ⚠️ **Only available when document is locked (read-only mode)**
+- Make sure the document is in read-only mode, click the lock button in the top toolbar to toggle

+**Steps:**
+1. Lock the document (click the lock button in the top toolbar)
+2. Long-press (mobile) or right-click (desktop) on blank area of any block
+3. Select an appropriate tag from the popup panel
+4. The tag will be automatically added to the end of the block

+**Preset Tags:**
+- ⭐ Important - Mark important content
+- 🔥 Difficult - Mark difficult knowledge points
+- ⚡ Mistake - Mark error-prone areas
+- 💭 Memory - Content that needs memorization
+- 🔍 Explore - Needs in-depth research
+- ✅ Check - Content that needs review
+- ✍️ Practice - Exercises to practice
+- ❓ Question - Areas with questions

+**Tag Search:**
+- Click any tag to search all blocks containing that tag
+- Support three search scopes: current document, subdocuments, notebook
+- Search results displayed in document tree structure for easy navigation

 ## 📋 System Requirements